About Lydia

 • Post-traumatic stress and complex trauma

-• Interpersonal violence and emotional abuse
+• Current or past interpersonal violence and emotional abuse

-• Childhood abuse and neglect
+• Past experience of childhood abuse and neglect

 Training and Work History